 This is Week #14 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food & Wine Annual Cookbook 2010.

 I need to make more sauces, I've decided.
 I've fallen madly in love with pesto over the past year, and I've prepared a few delicious sauces to accompany pork.
 I want to explore more, though.
 Sauces, like salsas, are incredibly versatile.
 I love being creative and combining two foods that don't sound like they would taste good together, but actually do.